 What is mycophenolate?

 Mycophenolate is a prescription medication that lowers the function of the body’s immune system.
 Your immune system helps your body fight infection.
-Some autoimmune, or overactive immune system conditions like rheumatoid arthritis and lupus have been treated with mycophenolate.
+Some autoimmune conditions like rheumatoid arthritis and lupus have been treated with mycophenolate.
 Mycophenolate may also be taken to help prevent the body from rejecting an organ, such as a kidney, after a transplant.

 Mycophenolate can be taken orally (by mouth) as capsules, tablets, or as a liquid.
 It can also be given directly into your vein (IV) at your healthcare provider’s office.
 Mycophenolate is sold under the brand name of Cellcept® and a related medication called mycophenolic acid is sold under the brand name of Myfortic®.

 I take mycophenolate.
-Can it make it harder for me to get pregnant?
+Can it make it harder for me to become pregnant?

-Women planning pregnancy are advised to take folic acid prior to pregnancy to reduce the chance of having a baby with a brain and/or spinal cord defect.
+Women planning pregnancy are advised to take folic acid before pregnancy to reduce the chance of having a baby with a brain and/or spinal cord defect.